conjurinc/heroku-buildpack-conjur/README.md

 ### Delegate authorization

-The reverse proxy passes the Authorization header of the incoming request to Conjur authz to perform privilege check on the resource associated with this service.
+The gatekeeper passes the Authorization header of the incoming request to Conjur authz to perform privilege check on the resource associated with this service.
 It denies the request if the check is negative.